 A final reason why you might find yourself growing your crypto wallet collection is a big one — security.

 Growing and diversifying the crypto wallets you use creates a kind of a “moving target” for attackers.
 If all of your coins are in one wallet and it’s hacked, it would be devastating.
 But if those coins are spread across a dozen different wallets, you’ll probably be able to bounce back if one is compromised in a security breach.

-So Why Should I Consider Consolidating Multiple Crypto Wallets?
+Should I Consider Consolidating Multiple Crypto Wallets?

 We just got done telling you lots of reasons, benefits even, for using multiple wallets to manage your cryptocurrency.

 So why would you even consider consolidating them?

 We’re definitely not recommending you un-diversify your investments, but that you find a method for monitoring and managing all those diverse wallets and coins in a streamlined way.

 Here’s why that can be beneficial to you.